r3av/4chan-x-dHash/README.md

 > **Forked from [ccd0/4chan-x](https://github.com/ccd0/4chan-x)**

 ## 1. Overview
 This is a fork of 4chan X with dHash filtering added.
 The dHash feature calculates a perceptual hash called dHash for an image.
-This hash allows users to filter duplicate images even if they have slightly different metadata, resolution, or compression, as "similar looking" images produce identical or near-identical hashes.
+This "dHash" allows users to filter duplicate images even if they have slightly different metadata, resolution, or compression, as "similar looking" images produce identical or near-identical hashes.

 - **This means that if you filter an image with dHash, any future images that are similar to the original image will also be hidden _even if the md5 hash is different_.**

 **How it works**: The algorithm resizes the image to a standardized 9x8 grid, converts it to grayscale, and compares pixel brightness gradients.
-This generates a compact 64-bit "fingerprint" that ignores file format or small visual artifacts. **It utilizes fuzzy matching (Hamming distance) to catch images that are extremely close but not byte-for-byte identical.**
+This generates a compact 64-bit "fingerprint" that ignores file format or small visual artifacts.

 **Mobile Compatible**: This fork includes specific optimizations for mobile browsers, ensuring a native-like experience on smaller screens while retaining all 4chan X features.